 Results of the Master’s examination

 The Master’s examination shall be awarded a pass if all the examinations involved as well as the Master’s thesis have been assessed as being at least ‘sufficient’ (4.0) or ‘passed’.
 The Master’s examination shall be assessed as failed if one of the examinations has been definitively assessed as ‘insufficient’ or ‘failed’.
 The student shall be officially notified that he or she has failed the examination and forfeited the entitlement to the final examination; he or she shall also receive an official letter with instructions concerning rights of appeal.

-Any further questions on the Master thesis registration process?
+Any further questions on the Master thesis registration and writing process?

 Read the "Master thesis"- Section in the FAQ´s for MBA Students